MLB rumors: Rockies want to engage Mets in Nola...

 - News Article

-MLB rumors: Rockies want to engage Mets in Nolan Arenado trade talks - CBSSports.com
+MLB rumors: Rockies want to engage Mets in Nolan Arenado trade talks; Rays bring back veteran catcher - CBSSports.com

 Here is Wednesday's hot stove buzz